qodeone/uikitty-site/docs/pages/less.md

 ***

-## Create a UIkit theme
+## Create a UIkitty theme

-When you have setup a file to put in your own Less code, you can get started to theme UIkit the way you want.
+When you have setup a file to put in your own Less code, you can get started to theme UIkitty the way you want.
 If you have never used Less before, check out the [language features](http://lesscss.org/features/).
-When working with the UIkit Less sources, we have a few recommendations.
+When working with the UIkitty Less sources, we have a few recommendations.

 ### Use variables

 A lot of customization is possible by simply overwriting the values of already declared variables.
 You can find all variables for each component inside their Less files of the framework and override them in your theme.

-First, find a Less variable you want to change inside the UIkit source.
+First, find a Less variable you want to change inside the UIkitty source.
 For example, the global link color is defined in `/src/less/components/variables.less`:

 ```less
 // default value